-She is our vision therapy technician.
-She is kind, patient, and dedicated to helping improve your child's vision.
-She has an array of tools and interactive games to engage your child's brain and eyes while having fun.
+Our vision therapist is kind, patient, and dedicated to helping improve your child's vision.
+We have an array of tools and interactive games to engage your child's brain and eyes while having fun!

 Here Is Our Most Recent Vision Therapy Graduate!